samvrlewis/samlewis.me/content/2016/09/embedded-unit-testing-with-cmocka.md

 On caveat worth mentioning is that to properly use these frameworks, you'll most likely need to compiler your code with a different compiler to what your compile with for your hardware - both so that the framework can run and so that you can execute the tests on your workstation.
 However, this shouldn't present a major problem as long as you're not relying on non-standard or undefined compiler behaviour.
 Logic errors in your code will still be logic errors no matter what compiler you use to compile the code.

+# An example of unit testing C in an embedded context
 To give a concrete example of how you could make use of `cmocka` in an embedded context, I'll show the process of unit testing code for a temperature sensor.
 I've chosen the TI [TMP101](http://www.ti.com/lit/ds/symlink/tmp101.pdf) as the temperature sensor, which is a temperature sensor that works over I2C.
 The complete listing of code [is checked in on my github](https://github.com/samvrlewis/cmocka-embedded-example/), the below text gives a rundown of how it all comes together.

 The first step as normal, is to write some code for the tmp101 sensor that can fetch a temperature.
 You can find the full code listing [on my github](https://github.com/samvrlewis/cmocka-embedded-example/blob/master/src/tmp101.c).
 It's also reproduced below.